LONDON SCHOOL OF MEDIA AND MANAGEMENT GOVERNANCE & STRUCTURE

 The Board of Directors is responsible for setting the strategic direction of LSMM, and for the finance, property, investments and general business of LSMM.
 The Board of Directors approves major developments and receives regular reports from Executive Committee on the day-to-day operations of its business.

-Day-to-day management of LSMM is conducted through the Principal's Central Team that acts as advisory to the Principal and normally meets fortnightly to consider the strategic and financial direction of LSMM
+Day-to-day management of LSMM is conducted through the Dean to consider the strategic and financial direction of LSMM

-The Board of Directors has memberships from LSMM Directors, Shareholders, non-executive directors,nominated professionals, LSMM Principal, and Chair of the Audit Panel, Chair of Academic and Administrative Committees.
+The Board of Directors has memberships from LSMM Directors, Shareholders, non-executive directors, nominated professionals and the Dean/CEO

 7.3 Board of Directors Responsibilities are as follows: